Shobukolakaamil/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script deletes my_first_directory
 This script takes us back to the previous directory
-12 This script lists all files from multiple directories
+12 This script lists all files from multiple directories 13 This script creates a a symbolic link to /bin/ls, named __ls__ 14 This script creates a script that copies all the HTML files from the current working directory